nik29-homepage/rich-text-editor/README.md

 # Rich Text Editor
 This is a personal project to allow simple rich text documents to be built on the web.

-Note that the extension when saved is HTML.
+Note: that the extension when saved is HTML.

 ## What you can do now
 - Select formatting (ordered headings, paragraphs, etc.)